-The Lord has been gracious to provide encouraging reviews of my newest book Brass Heavens: Reasons for Unanswered Prayer.
+The Lord has been gracious to provide encouraging reviews of my book Brass Heavens: Reasons for Unanswered Prayer.

 - Captured by Christ blog writes, “I recommend this book to new Christians who are learning the ins and outs of prayer.
 I would also recommend this book to Christians who have questions about unanswered prayer – either they have encountered this phenomena for the first time or have been wandering in the dark deserts for a season.”

 - David Murray, at Head, Heart, Hand, writes, “Paul’s connection with the struggles of everyday life is apparent in the illustrations that pepper the book and will encourage you that this is a man who is writing from the furnace, not the classroom.”

 - Angela Parsley, at Refresh My Soul, says, “If you do not buy any other book this year get this one.”

 - Aaron Armstrong, at Blogging Theologically, writes, “Of everything Tautges says about unanswered prayer in Brass Heavens, this surely is the most critical for us to remember: prayers may go unanswered not because God is displeased us, but because He loves us enough to say “no.” And this truly is a gift, whether we realize it or not.”

 - Good Reads explains, “In Brass Heavens author, pastor, and biblical counselor Paul Tautges grounds prayer in the character of our Triune God whose very nature is to share generously his good gifts with his children.
 Upon that foundation, he then explores six reasons why at times God appears to go silent.”

 - Here’s another review at Missions Outlook.